 I have been told by some good, well-meaning Christians that God has never let them down, that they have never had more than they could handle, that their faith has never wavered and even their trials are sweet.
 On my good days, I accept this at face value and thank God that they have been blessed with an experience we have never been promised and could change (any minute now).
 On my bad days, I wonder who they are trying to fool and what they are hiding, maybe even from themselves.
 But on most days, I simply think that if God has never let you down, you’re either not paying attention or you’re not trying hard enough.

 We have lots of promises from God, some temporal and some eternal.
-Whether God is faithful to the eternal promises we have in Jesus will only be demonstrated in eternity; I trust God is faithful, and some day, my faith will be sight.
+Whether God is faithful to the eternal promises will only be demonstrated in eternity; I trust Jesus is faithful, and some day, my faith will be sight.

 But even before the resurrection of the dead and the life of the age to come, we are invited to know and trust God as Father, Shepherd, King, Refuge, Fortress, even Friend.
-You can see how God, like a caring shepherd, God provides and protects and leads and guides.
+You can see how, like a caring shepherd, God provides and protects and leads and guides.

 Except when God doesn’t.